Terrebonne in the 2025 Canadian federal election

-As part of the 2025 Canadian federal election on April 28, 2025, an election took place for the federal electoral district of Terrebonne, Quebec.
-This election was a close contest between the incumbent Bloc Québécois candidate, Nathalie Sinclair-Desgagné, and the Liberal candidate Tatiana Auguste.
-This election became known for its narrow margin of victory and disputes over its result, with the seat changing hands three times over the preliminary count, validation process, and judicial recount.
+As part of the 2025 Canadian federal election on April 28, 2025, an election took place for the federal electoral district of Terrebonne in Quebec.
+The election was primarily between the incumbent MP, Nathalie Sinclair-Desgagné of the Bloc Québécois, and Tatiana Auguste, the candidate for the Liberal Party.
+Those two candidates together received more than three-quarters of the votes cast in the election.
+The Conservative Party candidate, Adrienne Charles, came in a distant third.